catseye/Robin/README.markdown

 * In the `arith` module, possibly add `int-pow`.

+* In the `boolean` module, follow the style guidelines for associative binary operators.

 * Write `list` in the Robin implementation of `small`, and use it to simplify that module.
 Just re-export it from the `list` module.